 Okay, so now I understand why this guys wasn’t able to get a straight answer about a 12 volt coffee maker.
 Basically, there isn’t one; well, not one that I could find anyway.

 Except for this one, but it’s only got three reviews on Amazon, two of which are one star.
 So maybe give this one a miss?

 However, there are a couple of other options where you just need to heat up the water, and use these manual or battery powered espresso makers.

 I’ll start with the most popular and highest rated espresso coffee maker, the Aeropress.
 This is getting rave reviews on Amazon and it seems to appeal to A LOT of true coffee

 Or there is the somewhat more fiddly (apparently) type where you add the hot water and then manually pump the water through the coffee:

 Or you can get a similar battery powered one, but no pumping, just press the button and the coffee comes through.

-If you’re not after an espresso, then you can have a good ole filter coffee that is powered by 12v:
+If you’re not after an espresso, then you can have a good ole filter coffee with this 12 volt coffee pot:

 You will, however, find plenty of these types of mini-blenders; powered by a lithium battery that you can recharge with USB.
 If you don’t fancy the one below, I would search Amazon for ‘car mini blender’ to get the widest selection.